rust-lang/book/src/ch17-04-more-ways-of-combining-futures.md

 in turn use those with things like network calls—the exact example we started out with at the beginning of the chapter!

-Up next, let’s look at how we can work with *sequences* of futures.
+Over the last two sections, we have seen how to work with multiple futures at the same time.
+Up next, let’s look at how we can work with multiple futures in a sequence over time, with *streams*.

 [futures]: ch17-01-futures-and-syntax.html#what-are-futures